ammarsubei/Shell/README.md

 # Almond Shell
 A simple implementation of a shell in C, written by Ammar Subei.
+Still a work-in-progress, and needs a decent amount of polishing.
+Future plans to support tab-completion for commands and/or their arguments.

+Enter your desired command followed by its arguments (if any).
+Supports some built-in functions like "cd" and "exit".
+Makefile provided for compilation.

 ### Functionality
 The shell's up-to-date functionality: